healthykitchen101/healthykitchen101.com/blenders/reviews/best/immersion-blenders.md

 *   Its performance is often inconsistent
 *   Not as efficient as other similar blenders

 The KitchenAid KHBBV53 produced a range of outcomes in its blending tests.
-It shined in creating a near-flawless purée and a luscious frozen fruit smoothie, even though it occasionally needed manual adjustments.
+It shined by creating a **near-flawless purée** and **a luscious frozen fruit smoothie**, even though it occasionally needed manual adjustments.
 For mayonnaise, it delivered a blend that, while not ultra-creamy, was sufficiently light and airy.

 \[112\] The KitchenAid KHBBV53 Smoothie

-However, when it came to non-dairy milk, the blender was not as good; it somehow incorporated an excessive amount of air to the liquid, resulting in a foamy consistency.
-Not to mention that this foaminess could lead to messy overflows.
-Like the Vitamix 5-speed, it was also incapable of beating egg whites to a stiff peak.
+However, when it came to non-dairy milk, the blender was not as good; it somehow incorporated an excessive amount of air into the liquid, resulting in an unusual foamy consistency.
+The foaminess could lead to messy overflows.
+Like the Vitamix 5-speed, it was also **incapable of properly beating egg whites**.

 Design-wise, we like the beauty and simplicity of the blender.
 Its controls are practical enough.
-You can get multiple speed options through a trigger switch which is extremely responsive.
+You get multiple speed options through a very responsive trigger switch.
 The palm switch on the blender’s backside functions as a helpful safety mechanism.

 Nearest Competitors
 -------------------